TobiasPankner/Letterboxd-to-IMDb/README.md

 ## Command line options
 ```
-usage: letterboxd2imdb.py [-h] -f ZIPFILE [-p PARALLEL] [-r RATING]
+usage: letterboxd2imdb.py [-h] -f ZIPFILE [-p PARALLEL] [-r RATING] [-w]

-Imports your Letterboxd ratings into IMDb
+Imports your Letterboxd ratings and watchlist into IMDb

 required arguments:
   -f ZIPFILE   The exported zip file from letterboxd

-optional arguments:
+options:
   -h, --help   show this help message and exit
   -p PARALLEL  Urls to be processed in parallel (valid: 1 to 20)
   -r RATING    The rating to give watched but unrated movies.
 By default they are ignored (valid: 1 to 10)
+  -w           Add this flag to also transfer your watchlist
 ```

 `-p`: Can be used if you want to speed up the process, if you set it too high you might get rate limited.
 Default: 5
 `-r`: Can be used to rate watched but unrated movies.
 Because IMDb doesn't have an option to "just watch", a default rating has to be specified
+`-w`: Used to transfer your watchlist

+Watchlist example:
+`py letterboxd2imdb.py -f .\letterboxd-user-2022-02-20-16-16-utc.zip -w`

 Advanced usage example:
 `py letterboxd2imdb.py -f .\letterboxd-user-2022-02-20-16-16-utc.zip -p 10 -r 5`